Luke Maile Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.7 K/9, which ranks 15th in the league.

-- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Cubs have a 4.24 team ERA that ranks 16th across all league pitching staffs.

-- The Cubs give up the fourth-fewest home runs in baseball (48 total, one per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (50 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.